Behavioral finance FAQ / Glossary (Noise)

 Good bye, noise, hello thunder!

-change of sentiment by some of those traders, who
+A change of sentiment by some of those traders, who

-how market values went far from fundamental values, is sometimes the random "butterfly wing flip"
+suddenly realize how market values went far from fundamental

-that shifts the entire market trend from bullish or bearish to the opposite direction.
+trend from bullish or bearish to the opposite direction.

-This applies mostly to crashes
+This applies mostly to crashes that are looming in unbalanced

-when they have all reasons to happen, but which often strike when no crucial
+situations when they have all reasons to happen, but which often

-additional breaking news on fundamental issues occurs.
+strike when no crucial additional breaking news on fundamental

-(*) To find those messages: reach that Behavioral-Finance group and, once you are there, 1) click "messages", 2) enter your query in "search archives".
+(*) To find those messages: reach that BF group and, once there,

-Members of the Behavioral Finance Group, please vote on the glossary quality at Behavioral-Finance/polls
+vote on the glossary quality at

-This page last update: 03/12/11
+This page last update: 12/09/15

 N-O section of the Glossary